“Hit and Run” Accidents

 - felony hit and run for leaving the scene of a crash with injury (F.S. §316.027), a third-degree felony.

 In many of these cases, it is alleged that the person left the scene of the crash in order to avoid an arrest for another criminal traffic offense such as DUI, reckless driving, racing, driving with a suspended or revoked license, no valid driver’s license, or fleeing to elude.

-You should also keep in mind that points will be assessed if you are convicted of any of the following offenses:
+You should also keep in mind that points will be assessed on your driving record if you are convicted of any of the following offenses:

-Before a non-contact (phantom) vehicle can be considered a hit and run vehicle, the following facts must be established:
+Before a non-contact (phantom) vehicle can be considered a hit and run vehicle, the following criteria must be established:

 404.7.
 HIT & RUN

 I. Hit and run felony (F.S. §316.027) and misdemeanors (F.S. §316.061 and F.S.§316.063) will be documented on HSMV 90010.
 Refer to guidelines in SOP 401.4 (B) in cases involving unattended property.

 All Hit and Runs involving attended or unattended property damage, regardless of whether the crash occurred on the roadway or private property are misdemeanors.

 Hit and Runs involving injuries are felonies.
 [Tampa Police Department] Officers charging a suspect with “Leaving the Scene of a Traffic Crash with Injuries”, F.S.§316.027 must complete a citation and a Criminal Report Affidavit.